Women on Wheels: New and Improved!

 • Working toward a wheel lift: unweighting front and back wheels to tackle curbs, roots, and other things in your way

-WEEK 1 – biomechanics – advanced bike/body separation, cornering, tight switchbacks
+WEEK 1 – Biomechanics – advanced bike/body separation, cornering, tight switchbacks

 • Nuanced techniques in guiding your bike on where to go